kevgo/text-runner/documentation/user-defined-actions.md

 - **textInNodeOfTypes(type1, type2, ...):** returns the text in the AST nodes of
   the given types.
 You can provide multiple alternative node types.

-You can also iterate `nodes` manually.
+To see the existing node types, run `text-run debug --ast <filename>` You can also iterate `nodes` manually.
 Each node has these attributes:
 <a type="verify-ast-node-attributes">

 - **location:** the file and line in the file at which this AST node begins